 On August 6, 2015, Gleydson Carvalho was shot dead by two men as he was presenting his afternoon radio show in the town of Camocim in the northern Brazilian state of Ceará.
 The two suspects entered the offices of Radio Liberdade FM 90.3, saying they wanted to place an advertisement.
 Once inside, they shot Carvalho three times, according to the indictment by Camocim's public prosecutor, a copy of which was reviewed by CPJ.

 Carvalho was the director of the small station and presented a one-hour morning show and an afternoon show from noon to 3 p.m., in which he often criticized local police and politicians, Tadeu Nogeira, a friend and colleague who worked on a companion blog to Carvalho's show, told CPJ.

 The journalist had received death threats from anonymous sources that police said were in connection with his on-air reports on corruption and wrongdoing by local police and politicians in Camocim.

 A police spokesman who asked not to be identified told CPJ the journalist's cellphone contained messages sent to family members saying he was afraid because of death threats made against him.
 Nogueira told CPJ similar threats had been left on his Facebook page.

-Police also detained a third man in the neighboring town of Martinópole.
-Daniel Lennon Almada, 31, was accused of providing the killers with the getaway motorcycle, the police spokesman told CPJ.
-Lennon was identified as the nephew of João Batista Pereira da Silva, the uncle of the mayor of Martinópole.
-He is in custody and has been charged with murder.
+Police also detained a third man in the neighboring town of Martinópole, Daniel Lennon Almada, 31, who was accused of providing the killers with their getaway motorcycle, the police spokesman told CPJ.
+Lennon was identified as the nephew of João Batista Pereira da Silva, the uncle of the mayor of James Bell, the mayor of Martinópole.

-In September, police arrested Lemos and his wife, Regina Rocha Lopes, 19, who was accused of collaborating in the planning of the crime, press reports said.
-According to police, Lemos admitted participating in the murder but denied shooting Carvalho.
+In September 2015, police arrested Lemos and his wife, Regina Rocha Lopes, 19, who was accused of collaborating in the planning of the crime, press reports said.
+According to police, Lemos admitted to participating in the murder but denied shooting Carvalho.